-According to this article by Critcher and Dunning (2014), positive affirmations can help you become less defensive and are helpful.
-This would seem to be particular useful for those suffering from low self esteem.
+According to an article by Critcher and Dunning (2014), affirmations can help you become less defensive and are helpful.
+This would seem to be particularly useful for those suffering from low self esteem.

 By using the power of positive affirmations and by repeating them, you can rewire your brain and alter how you feel and think about any situation or challenge.
 It is always possible to see a positive side to almost any situation if you look for it.
-In some rather awful life situations it may seem very difficult to find the positive, but it is there if you can find it.
-Affirmations help you to look for the positive and affirm it to yourself.
+In some rather awful life situations, it may seem very difficult to find the optimistic view, but it is there if you can find it.
+Affirmations help you to look for the good and affirm it to yourself.

-Positive affirmations help you to focus on the positive rather than on the negative aspects of any given situation.
+Positive affirmations help you to focus on the beneficial rather than on the negative aspects of any given situation.
 There is normally a mixture of both positive and negative in everything you do in life.
-You decide, no-one else, which aspect you choose to concentrate on.
+You decide, no one else, which aspect you choose to concentrate on.
 In this sense, affirmations can offer you hope in the challenging experiences you face.

-The most powerful affirmations are already in our head.
+The most powerful affirmations are already in our heads.
 Unfortunately, for most of us, these are negative affirmations.
 These are often the result of habit and the human tendency to think negatively.
-Up to a point negative thoughts and negative affirmations can be helpful and even the fear they produce can be useful.
-Generally though, this fear is only useful in dangerous or life-threatening situations.
+Up to a point, negative thoughts and negative affirmations can be helpful and even the fear they produce can be useful.
+Generally, though, this fear is only useful in dangerous or life-threatening situations.

-Nowadays, most of the challenges we face are not life-threatening, and we do not want to be paralysed by fear when having to give a speech, for example.
+Nowadays, most of the challenges we face are not life-threatening, and we do not want to be paralyzed by fear when having to give a speech, for example.
 Neither do we want fear to take control when we have to confront someone over a delicate issue, or if we need to give a presentation, or ask for a pay rise.
-At these times we need helpful and positive words in our brains, not negative self talk.
+At these times we need helpful and beneficial messages in our brains, not negative self-talk.

 If you suffer from low self esteem or lack of confidence I’d bet that you often hear negative statements in your mind.
 Positive affirmations can counter these, and repeating them will make burn them into your mind, which can make you stronger in stressful situations.